scripting/myLogseqBlog/README.md

 ### How to install

-1. Download the app from the repo.
+1. <a href="https://github.com/scripting/myLogseqBlog/archive/refs/heads/main.zip">Download</a> the app from the repo.

 2. Open the folder in the Terminal app.
-On the Mac you can do this by dragging the folder onto the Terminal app icon.
+On a Mac you can do this by dragging the folder onto the Terminal app icon.

 3. Type <i>npm install</i> at the command prompt.
+A bunch of messages will scroll by.

 4. Edit config.json following the instructions below.